1. Buy your next big purchase second-hand

 How?
 Just making yourself a cuppa?
 Start with an empty kettle, fill your favourite mug with water and pour this into the kettle.
 Make a mental note – or physically Sharpie mark on the outside where the water comes up to.

-You'll find that the marked out levels for '2 cups' by your kettle maker may not be so accurate...
+You may find that the marked out levels for '2 cups' by your kettle manufacturer might not be so accurate...

 3. Go veggie for a couple of days a week